antony-jr/QAppImageUpdate/docs/ClassAppImageDeltaRevisioner.md

 <p align="right"> <b>[SLOT]</b> </p>

 Returns the most recent network error as [QNetworkReply::NetworkError](https://doc.qt.io/qt-5/qnetworkreply.html#NetworkError-enum) value.
-You most probabily will use this when you receive *AppImageDeltaRevisioner::UNKNOWN_NETWORK_ERROR* error.
+You most probabily will use this when you receive *AppImageUpdaterBridge::UNKNOWN_NETWORK_ERROR* error.
 See [error codes](https://antony-jr.github.io/AppImageUpdaterBridge/docs/AppImageDeltaRevisionerErrorCodes.html) for more information.